 The life of a male dietitian… a bloke in a woman’s world

-I often make the joke that I became a dietitian in order to meet girls (much to my girlfriend’s dismay).
-Truth is, I became a dietitian because I love food and love how we can use it as medicine.
+I often joke that I became a dietitian to meet girls (much to my girlfriend’s dismay).
+The truth is, I became a dietitian because I love food and love how we can use it as medicine.
 I enjoy trialling new recipes, grocery shopping, reviewing the latest scientific papers and debunking common nutrition myths.
 For me, I get to talk about something I love all day and get paid for it.
 Talk about a winning formula.
 And I had no idea that I’d be a lone male.

 Being male in a female-dominated profession allows me to stand out.
-I was the only guy in my course at uni and I’m often the only man in the room when I am with my peers.
+I was the only guy in my university course, and I’m often the only man in the room when I am with my peers.
 My gender is my point of difference.
-Some patients may find it easier to consult with a male, although perhaps the reverse is also true.
-Either way, being a male dietitian means that I can give a blokey spin on food and nutrition.
-I certainly found this to be the case recently when I met with a number of truckies from a large freight company.
+Some patients may find it easier to consult with a male, although the reverse is also true.
+Either way, being a male dietitian means giving a blokey spin on food and nutrition.
+I certainly found this to be the case recently when I met with several truckies from a large freight company.
 This is not to say that a female dietitian couldn’t also have provided helpful dietary advice to the drivers, but just that I may have been better able to relate to them.

 Now it’s also true to say that diet can be a very sensitive topic for many.
 I, for one, am acutely aware of this.
-When I was growing up, I always struggled with my weight and I certainly had an unhealthy relationship with food.
+Growing up, I always struggled with my weight, and I certainly had an unhealthy relationship with food.
 So I realise that one of the most important things that I can offer my patients is a comfortable and non-judgmental setting.
-Regardless of my gender, it is the rapport that I create with the patient sitting across from me that will determine whether or not I will be helpful for that person.
-It is extremely difficult to have a successful session with someone, especially when attempting to generate change if you don’t establish a meaningful bond.
+Regardless of my gender, the rapport that I create with the patient sitting across from me will determine whether or not I will be helpful for that person.
+It is challenging to have a successful session with someone, especially when generating change if you don’t establish a meaningful bond.